jkrude/AdventOfCode/src/main/kotlin/y2021/README.md

       added
 - X = [0,1] -> 0, 1, 0.5 are optima
     - It doesnt make a difference if you move 0 by one or 1 by one or both (2*) by 0.5

+## Day 13

+- We can directly project points without having to simulate the steps given the size of the final paper